armory/docs/content/en/docs/spinnaker-user-guides/kustomize-manifests.md

 ​![](/images/kustomize-expected-artifact.png)

-> **Note:** In order to execute the pipeline mannualy, it is necesary to check the *Use Default Artifact* and also fill the fields (same information above).
+>In order to execute the pipeline manually, it is necessary to select **Use Default Artifact** and also fill the fields (same information above).
 ​

 ### Step 2 - Add a Bake (Manifest) Stage